• Skip to primary navigation

 The news of Libra was not accepted so well.

-With such attacks happening, and that too, so recently, it left many people uneasy about their cryptocurrency endeavor.
+With such attacks happening, and that too, so recently, it left many people uneasy about their cryptocurrency endeavors.
 In fact, many went on to express their opinions strongly about Twitter as well.
 What are their major concerns, though?

 The first and foremost cause of mistrust is one of the old ones.
 Many skeptics are objecting to this project because for a while now; tech companies are acquiring more and more power and controlling people’s lives subtly without being accountable to no one.
 They are eventually reshaping the world around them and not facing any consequences, and people are tired of that.